Jersey Airlines

-Jersey Airlines (legally Airlines (Jersey) Limited) was an early post-World War II private, independent British airline formed in 1948.
-In 1952, the airline operated its first scheduled service.
-Four years later, British European Airways (BEA) took a 25% minority stake in Jersey Airlines and made it an "associate".
-In June 1958, a Jersey Airlines de Havilland Heron became the first commercial airliner to arrive at the newly reconstructed Gatwick Airport.
-In 1960, Jersey Airlines ordered four state-of-the-art Handley Page Dart Herald 200 series turboprops.
-By 1962, BEA had sold its 25% minority holding in Jersey Airlines.
-The same year, Jersey Airlines became part of the British United Airways (BUA) group of companies.
-In August 1963, Jersey Airlines changed its trading name to British United (C.I.)
-Airways.
-Following the BUA group's 1967/8 reorganisation, BUA (C.I.) was absorbed into British United Island Airways (BUIA) in November 1968.
+Jersey Airlines - legally Airlines (Jersey) Ltd. - was an early post-World War II private, independent British airline established in 1948.
+In April 1951, the airline operated its first seasonal scheduled service, in 1952 all year round.
+On 1 November 1962, Jersey Airlines merged to form British United (C.I.)
+Airways although, operationally, this occurred on January 1, 1963 and, legally, on the following August 1.

 History

+Modest beginnings

 During the summer of 1948, Welshman Maldwyn L. Thomas was working for a car rental company in St. Helier, Jersey, and arranged ad hoc charters for day trippers to be flown from London's Croydon Airport to Dinard in Brittany, France.
-Due to the growing popularity of these trips, in November of that year, he decided to form a company to offer such charter flights on a regular basis.
-That company was to be incorporated under the name Jersey Airlines Limited.
-However, its similarity to an existing company named Jersey Airways Limited, a recently nationalised airline that was absorbed into BEA, resulted in the new company being registered as Airlines (Jersey) Limited and using Jersey Airlines as its trading name.
+Due to the growing popularity of these trips, in November of that year, he decided to form an airline to offer such charter flights on a regular basis.
+That company was to be incorporated under the name Jersey Airlines Ltd. However, its similarity to an existing company named Jersey Airways Limited, a recently nationalised airline that was absorbed into British European Airways, resulted in the new company being registered as Airlines (Jersey) Ltd. and using Jersey Airlines as the trading name.